NewcastleRSE/WorkshopScheduler_Java/UserManual.md

-You can run the program from the command line or, if your file associations are set correctly, you should be able to run it from a File Explorer by double clicking on the jwc.jar file.
+You can run the program from the command line or, if your file associations are set correctly, you should be able to run it from a File Explorer by double clicking on the jws.jar file.

 To run the program from the command line:
 - Navigate to the directory where your save jws.jar and type:
-- `java -cp jwc.jar com.jannetta.workshopscheduler.Main`
+- `java -cp jws.jar com.jannetta.workshopscheduler.Main`
 - The first time the program is executed, it will create a sub-directory called `.workshopscheduler` in the user's home directory.
 A file called `system.properties` will be created in the `.workshopscheduler` directory.

 A splash screen should open: